-Analysis completed by the NSW State Government indicates that a sea level rise of +0.5m would result in tides inundating around 38km of "road", although most of these "roads" are "tracks" and local roads.
+Analysis completed by the NSW State Government indicates that a sea level rise of +0.5m would result in tides inundating around 38 km of local roads and tracks.

 The upstream freshwater reaches of the river may be impacted by changes in tide and inundation levels.